 Each year, Chapter volunteers in more than 60 cities across the United States hold events to raise awareness of PKD and money for the PKD Foundation’s programs and services, as well as offer education and support.
 These volunteers bring to life the mission of the organization by ensuring that no one faces this disease alone.

-Chapter activities focus on three key areas:
+Chapter activities focus on five key areas: